International and Comparative Politics

-This entire page attempts to cover the List of Schools that offer International and Comparative Politics under the Faculty of Social & Management Sciences in Nigeria.
+The list of schools that offer International and Comparative Politics under the faculty of Social & Management Sciences in Nigeria, have been presented here.

 International and Comparative Politics can be studied under the Social & Management Sciences in the following Nigerian Universities;